mojaloop/central-ledger/Onboarding.md

 ```

 #### npm
-By installing *node* during *nvm* installation above, you should have the correspoding npm version installed
+By installing *node* during *nvm* installation above, you should have the corresponding npm version installed

 ##### Setup npm
-* run `curl -udwolla:AP6vR3LGrB6zm8WQjLvJHnQzjJp "https://modusbox.jfrog.io/modusbox/api/npm/level1-npm/auth/@mojaloop" >> ~/.npmrc`
+* The _.npmrc_ file in your user root just needs to be present as the repository it will use is
-* run `cp ~/.npmrc .npmrc` which will allow you to run the functional tests on your machine
+http://npmjs.org If it doesn't exist just create it.

 #### Installing ZenHub for GitHub
 Open Google Chrome browser and navigate to [Zenhub Extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd)